PVC pipes are contributing to the social, environmental, and economic pillars of sustainability.

 Chosing materials with the lowest possible carbon footprint is integral to the Sustainable Development Goals.
 PVC pipes are primarily made from salt, a virtually inexhaustible resource.
 The high salt content means PVC pipes have a much lower environmental footprint than non-plastic materials.
 This can been confirmed by independent comparative LCA studies.

-PVC pipes not only have a lower environmental footprint than non-plastic materials.
 PVC is an easily recyclable plastic that can be mechanically recycled several times without losing its technical properties.
-More than 8.1 million tonnes of PVC have been recycled in Europe through VinylPlus® since 2000.
+More than 8.8 million tonnes of PVC have been recycled in Europe through VinylPlus® since 2000.
 As 1 kg of recycled PVC saves 2 kg of CO2, the climate has been spared for more than 16.2 million tonnes of greenhouse gases.

 Meeting Human Needs: The Case of PVC Pipes